NewForce-at-Mountwest/foundations-course/chapters/FUNCTIONS.md

 var cohort1 = {
   name: "Cohort One",
   startDate: "January 15, 2018",
-  endDate: "July 12, 2018",
+  endDate: "July 12, 2019",
-  instructors: ["Jordan", "Josh", "Kim"],
+  instructors: ["Kim", "Josh", "Jordan"],
   techStack: ["HTML", "CSS", "JavaScript", "React", "C#", ".NET"] }

+var cohort2 = {
+ name: "Cohort Two",
+ startDate: "August 15, 2019",
+ endDate: "Feb 12, 2020",
+ instructors: ["Kim", "Josh", "Jordan"],
+ techStack: ["HTML", "CSS", "JavaScript", "React", "C#", ".NET"] }

+var cohort3 = {
+ name: "Cohort Three",
+ startDate: "September 15, 2020",
+ endDate: "March 12, 2021",
+ instructors: ["Kim", "Josh", "Jordan"],
+ techStack: ["HTML", "CSS", "JavaScript", "React", "C#", ".NET"] }

-function printCohort(cohortObject){
+function buildHtmlString(cohortObjectParameter){
   // YOUR CODE GOES HERE
 }

+function printCohort(htmlStringParameter, elementIdParameter){
+  // YOUR CODE GOES HERE
+}

 ```
-3. The `printCohort` function should take in the `cohort1` object as a parameter and return a HTML string with the following elements:
+3. The `buildHtmlString` function should take an cohort object as a parameter and return a HTML string with the following elements:
     - An `h1` of the cohort's name
     - An `h3` for the start date
     - An `h3` for the end date
     - An unordered list of instructors
     - An unordered list of technologies learned
-4. Call the `printCohort` function.
+4. The `printCohort` function should take two parameters:
+    - An HTML string
+    - The `id` of the element to which you want to print your HTML string
+5. The `printCohort` function should do the following things:
-5. Use the `document.querySelector` method to grab a reference to the `div` with the id of `"cohort-container"` in the DOM
+    - Use `document.querySelector` to get a reference to the element in the DOM with whatever id you passed in.
-6. Use the `innerHTML` property to insert your returned HTML string into the DOM
+    - Use `innerHTML` to print the HTML string you passed in to the DOM.

+6. Call the `buildHTMLString` function and pass in `cohort1` as an example.
+7. Store the returned value in a new variable called `cohort1HTML`.
+8. Call the `printCohort` function and pass in your `cohort1HTML` variable and the id of the element you want to print to (`"cohort-one-container"`).
+9. Repeat steps 6-8 for `cohort2` and `cohort3`